Now You See Me 2

 Now You See Me 2 (also known as Now You See Me: The Second Act) is a 2016 American heist film directed by Jon M. Chu from a screenplay by Ed Solomon and a story by Solomon and Peter Chiarelli.
 It serves as a sequel to Now You See Me (2013) and the second installment in the Now You See Me series.
-The film stars an ensemble cast that includes Jesse Eisenberg, Mark Ruffalo, Woody Harrelson, Dave Franco, Daniel Radcliffe, Lizzy Caplan, Jay Chou, Sanaa Lathan, Michael Caine, and Morgan Freeman.
+The film stars an ensemble cast that includes Jesse Eisenberg, Mark Ruffalo, Woody Harrelson, Dave Franco, Ben Lamb, Daniel Radcliffe, Lizzy Caplan, Jay Chou, Sanaa Lathan, Michael Caine, and Morgan Freeman.
 The plot has the Four Horsemen and their leader Dylan Rhodes recruited by Walter Mabry, a criminal mastermind, to steal a data chip.

 In July 2013, the film was officially announced to be in development.
 Filming began in November 2014 and lasted until May 2015.
 The film was released on June 10, 2016, by Lionsgate.
-It received mixed reviews from critics and grossed $334 million worldwide.
+It received mixed reviews from critics, but was a commercial success and grossed $334 million worldwide.
 A sequel, Now You See Me: Now You Don't, was released on November 14, 2025.